Ifugao: Ethnicity

+Languages

+The main dialects of Ifugao are Ifugao and Ilocano.

 Religion

 The Ifugao people have an indigenous religion unique to their traditional culture, and highly significant to the preservation of their life ways and valued traditions.
 They believe in the existence of thousands of gods, which may enter specific sacred objects such as the bul-ul.

 Roman Catholicism has a growing influence in the province with approximately 60% of the population being converted by missionaries.
 In most areas, especially at the east and south of the province, indigenous traditions have degraded due to the influx of Christianity.
 In 2014, the Apostolic Vicariate of Bontoc-Lagawe recorded a 61.5% Roman Catholic adherence.
 The most significant religion other than Roman Catholicism is Protestantism that make up 20%-30% of the population and are mostly found in the central and south-western parts of this province.
 Other religions includes animism.

 Wet rice cultivation and ritual feasting

 Shifting to wet rice cultivation is one factor that intensified the social ranking that was already present among the Ifugao society.
 Those who adopted wet rice cultivation were able to consolidate political resources.
 “In Ifugao, the adoption of wet-rice agriculture is at the forefront in discussions regarding social ranking vis-à-vis prestige economy.”
 The Ifugao social status is based on their rice lands and ability to sponsor feasts.
 One reason being is that an individual needs to be skilled in mobilizing rice terraces, and because rice terraces require labor-intensive work.
 Stephen Acabado states that since the village was increasing in population, the shift to wet rice cultivation, increase of exotic goods procurement, and finally increase in the distribution of ritual animals indicates “political elaboration as a response to Spanish conquest.”
 In addition, according to Queeny G. Lapeña and Stephen B. Acabado, in order to successfully resist against a colonizing power it requires a constructive military organization within a complete polity.
 The Spanish took conquest of the Magat Valley and between 1600 CE and 1700 CE it drove the Ifugao to strategically resettle in the interior of the Cordillera Mountains.
 Wet-rice agriculture was adopted soon after, and extensive rice terraces were built.
 This was a subsistence shift for the Ifugao because they cultivated taro before the start of the wet rice cultivation.
 The author emphasizes that the Ifugao people kept their culture and identity alive by spending large amounts of time in rice fields, since they treated them as ritual areas to “reinforce community solidarity."